 If you don't enroll in Medicare during your Initial Enrollment Period, you will pay a penalty when you enroll later.
-Your monthly premium will go up 10 percent for each 12-month period when you were eligible for Medicare but didn't sign up for it.
+Your monthly premium will go up 10% for each 12-month period when you were eligible for Medicare but didn't enroll.
 The penalty increases as Medicare premiums increase.